 Entry into force, duration, new parties, and modifications

-3.1 This MoU will come into effect upon the date of signature and will automatically be renewed on a yearly basis.
+3.1 This MoU will come into effect upon the date of the first signature of the first Party and will automatically be renewed on a yearly basis.

 3.2 Any changes to the MoU have to be agreed upon by the SC and be fixed in writing.